 When Pope Francis announced earlier this year that the Church would recognize Mary under a new title “Mary, Mother of the Church”, Fr.
-Elias Mallon, SA, was asked to author a series of articles about this title for the Christian Near East Welfare Association (CNEWA), an organization co-founded by Servant of God, Father Paul Wattson, SA.
+Elias Mallon, SA, was asked to author a series of articles about this title for the Catholic Near East Welfare Association (CNEWA), an organization co-founded by Servant of God, Father Paul Wattson, SA.
 Fr.
 Elias, a Franciscan Friar of the Atonement who works at CNEWA, took the series a step further by comparing devotion to Mary in the Western and Eastern (Byzantine and Orthodox) Churches.

 In the first article, “Hail Mary, Mother of the Church”, Fr.
 Elias explains: